The Challenges and Benefits of Not Telling Family About Your Pregnancy

 You’ll want to consider if you wish to keep your pregnancy secret from just your family or keep your personal information private from the family adopting your baby.

 In a closed adoption, you will not have access to the adoptive parents’ information, and they will not have access to yours.
-Your adoption agency will choose your baby’s adoptive parents.
+Your agency will choose your baby’s adoptive parents.

 Some birth mothers choose this option because they feel it will give them a sense of closure, and they can move forward with their lives.
 But if you decide to keep your personal info hidden from the adoptive parents you choose for your baby, you won’t be able to contact your child in the future.
 Likewise, they won’t be able to contact you once they’re older.
 They won’t grow up knowing of you and that you chose adoption out of love.